Manned Soviet Lunar Lander Discovered in LRO Imagery

 BREAKING

-This is a day where we re write our history books…NASA’s Goddard Space Flight Center/ASU officials have just announced: NASA’s Lunar Reconnaissance Orbiter (LRO) has come across a most unexpected discovery of the previously unknown Soviet LK (Lunniy korabl) landing site.
+This is a day when we re-write our history books…NASA’s Goddard Space Flight Center/ASU officials have just announced that NASA’s Lunar Reconnaissance Orbiter (LRO) has come across a most unexpected discovery of the previously unknown Soviet LK (Lunniy korabl) landing site.

 Image Credit: LK Landing Site - NASA’s Goddard Space Flight Center/ASU)